Doctoral Alumni

 Thesis Title: Inflammatory markers and genetic predispositions to Plasmodium falciparum-associated poor pregnancy outcomes

-Audrey received an MS degree in Biology in 2006 and the PhD degree in 2009.
+Audrey received an MS degree in Biology in 2006 and the Ph.D. degree in 2009.
 Audrey completed a post-doctoral research assistantship in the Department of Tropical Medicine, Medical Microbiology and Pharmacology at the University of Hawaii.

 She is now a Program Officer at the National Academies of Sciences in Washington, D.C.